AngJianHwee/HumanFaceToolbox/README.md

 # HumanFaceToolbox

-A Python toolbox for common human face image processing tasks, including Canny Edge Detection and Gabor Feature Extraction.
+A Python toolbox for common human face image processing tasks, including Canny Edge Detection, Gabor Feature Extraction and other feature extraction methods like HOG, LBP, and Wavelet.
 This toolbox is designed to be modular, reusable, and easy to integrate into larger projects.

 ## Table of Contents